Written by Cassandra Howard with some content from an earlier edition by

 Key Related Ideas

-- Human Animal Bond the mutually beneficial bond between animals and people and society as a whole.
-Rarely has the human/animal bond been as on display as during Hurricane Katrina—some people simply refused to evacuate their homes without their pets, and paid dearly.
-Human lives were lost in the floods because of the strength of that bond.
+- Human-Animal Bond is the mutually beneficial bond between animals and people and society as a whole.
+Rarely has the human-animal bond been on display as much as during Hurricane Katrina—some people simply refused to evacuate their homes without their pets, and paid dearly.
+Human lives were lost in the floods because of the strength of that bond (SARTUSA).

 Important People Related to This Topic

-- President Carter- his 1979 executive order merged many of the separate disaster-related responsibilities into the Federal Emergency Management Agency (FEMA).
+- President Jimmy Carter issued the 1979 executive order that merged many of the separate disaster-related responsibilities into the Federal Emergency Management Agency (FEMA).